3sky/caddy-cloudflare/README.md

-# caddy-cloudflare-crowdsec
+# caddy-cloudflare

-Caddy Web Server with Cloudflare-DNS Provider and CrowdSec Module.
+Caddy Web Server with Cloudflare-DNS Provider, build for ARM and X86.

 ## Storing